- Download our Ho Chi Minh City Schools Guide

 Job market in Ho Chi Minh City

 While many expats are transferred to Ho Chi Minh City from elsewhere in the world to take up a position at a multinational company, those who arrive in the city wishing to look for a brand-new job will likely find this to be a tricky endeavour.

 Finding a job in Ho Chi Minh City

-Expats looking for employment in Ho Chi Minh City can begin by trawling the internet and the classified sections in local newspapers.
+Expats looking for employment in Ho Chi Minh City can begin by trawling sites such as LinkedIn and the classified sections in local newspapers.
 Recruitment agencies can also offer some assistance in helping foreigners with specialist skills find employment within their particular field of work.
 Foreign chambers of commerce in Vietnam can also be a great source of information when it comes to finding connections and employment opportunities in the city.

 Work culture in Ho Chi Minh City